Massachusetts Roads - MA 140

 South of 24, MA 140 was the New Bedford Expressway, a short freeway to the eponymous town.
 North of MA 24, MA 140 becomes a long, winding surface road.
 The rest of the signs are from that.

-NB (see the sign in the distance?).
+NB (see the sign in the distance?) and SB at the same intersection.

 Old signs preserved south of Milford and the MA 140-MA 16 junction.